iriziotis/Uniprot-PDB-mapper/README.md

 just python and a basic ability to parse json.
 But I'm sure you can handle that (or you can ask chatgpt, I don't care much).

 ## It offers these functionalities:
-1. If the user provides a UniProt ID and PDB ID: It Maps residues between the UniProt protein and the specified PDB structure.
+- If the user provides a UniProt ID and PDB ID: It Maps residues between the UniProt protein and the specified PDB structure.
-2. Automatic mode: Given only a UniProt ID, it identifies the best PDB model based on sequence coverage, resolution and R-factor, retrieves its biological assembly (or asymmetric unit if specified), and performs the residue and chain mapping.
+- Automatic mode: Given only a UniProt ID, it identifies the best PDB model based on sequence coverage, resolution and R-factor, retrieves its biological assembly (or asymmetric unit if specified), and performs the residue and chain mapping.
-3. Option to list all PDB entries mapped to the UniProt ID with metadata (experimental technique, resolution, sequence coverage, and R-factor).
+- Option to list all PDB entries mapped to the UniProt ID with metadata (experimental technique, resolution, sequence coverage, and R-factor).

-## Fancy features:
 - Supports mapping to either the biological assembly or the asymmetric unit (user-specified).
 - Outputs results in a JSON format.
+- Can automatically download structure files for assemblies, assymetric units or both (it will not unzip them though, this still burdens the user)

 ## Usage:
-    python uniprot_pdb_mapper.py --uniprot_id <UniProt_ID> [--pdb_id <PDB_ID>] [--assembly <biological|asymmetric>] [--list_all] [--outfile]
+    python uniprot_pdb_mapper.py --uniprot_id <UniProt_ID> [--pdb_id <PDB_ID>] [--list_all] [--outfile] [--get-assymetric] [--get-assembly]

 ## Arguments:
-- `--uniprot_id <UniProt_ID>`: Required.
+- `--uniprot-id <UniProt_ID>`: Required.
 The UniProt ID of the protein to map.
-- `--pdb_id <PDB_ID>`: Optional.
+- `--pdb-id <PDB_ID>`: Optional.
 The PDB ID of the structure to use for mapping.
-- `--assembly <biological|asymmetric>`: Optional.
-Whether to fetch the assymetric unit or biological assmembly.
-- `--list_all`: Optional.
+- `--list-all`: Optional.
 List all PDB entries mapped to the UniProt ID with metadata.
 - `--outfile`: Optional.
 Output file to write results in .json.
 Defaults to stdout.
+- `--get-assymetric`: Optional.
+Get an unzipped mmCIF with the raw PDB coordinates
+- `--get-assembly`: Optional.
+Get an unzipped mmCIF with the preferred assembly coordinates

 ## Dependencies:
 - Python 3